rule

 Text 5

-Abandoning him as he was naked did the king cry out to her like a madman as she left, following her saying in distress: 'O my wife, o you terrible woman, please stop!'
+When she abandoned him he ran after her naked crying out to her like a madman as she left: 'O my wife, o you terrible woman, please stop!'
+(Vedabase)

 Text 6